-The EU's restrictive immigration policies impact on the situation of migrants in various ways.
-One effect is that governments tend to treat trafficked persons primarily as unwanted economic migrants who should be deported right away.
+The EU’s restrictive immigration policies negatively impact on the situation of migrants in various ways.
+Many migrant workers with precarious, dependent or irregular status experience conditions below those required by minimum labour standards, in terms of pay, working time, rest periods, sick leave, holiday, and health and safety.
+They are often not identified as victims or persons in need of support, but detained or deported.
 There is also an increasing demand for repressive measures against prostitution, such as criminalising clients.
 This adds to the marginalisation and stigmatisation of sex workers and increases their dependency on the services of third parties, thus making them more vulnerable to abuse.